berkeleyauv/perception/README.md

 and install it

     pip3 install -e perception/

+Install all dependencies with

+    pip3 install -r requirements.txt

 Also, our training data is stored here https://www.dropbox.com/sh/rrbfqfutrmifrxs/AAAfXxlcCtWZmUELp4wXyTIxa?dl=0 so download it and unzip it in the same folder as `perception`.